canhminhdo/spec-based/ReadMe.md

 ## Known Issues

 Checking the known issues at [here](https://github.com/minhcanh99/spec-based/issues).
-You are appreciated to report bug to improve the extension as well.
+You are appreciated to report bugs to improve the extension as well.

 ## Release Notes